arthurnacious/arthurnacious/README.md

 - 👀 I’m interested in web programming && design
 - 🌱 I’m currently learning nextJs
 - 💞️ I’m looking to collaborate on Larave projects
+- 💞️ I’m looking to collaborate on Next/React projects

 <!---
 arthurnacious/arthurnacious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.